Rmarieta/AWS-SAP-Notes/03-networking/route53.md

 - When a public hosted zone is created, R53 allocates 4 public name servers for it, on these name servers the zone file is hosted
 - We use NS records to point at these name servers to be able to connect to the global DNS
 - Externally registered domains can point to R53 public zone
+- From within VPC, all DNS queries (private or public) first go to the resolver AmazonProvidedDNS, is available at VPC CIDR base + 2.
+If query is for a public domain, the AmazonProvidedDNS resolver walks the public DNS tree and returns the NS record.

 ## Private Hosted Zones

 - Similar to a public hosted zone except it can not be accessed from the public internet
 - They are associated with VPCs from AWS and it only can be shared with VPCs from the account.
 Cross account access is possible
 - Split-view (Split Horizon) DNS: it is possible to create split-view (split-horizon) DNS for public and internal use with the same zone name.
-Useful for accessing systems from the private network without accessing the public internet
+Useful for accessing systems from the private network without accessing the public internet.
+- Since only from within VPC => resolved by AmazonProvidedDNS

 ## CNAME vs Alias Records

 - The problem with CNAME:
   - An A record maps a NAME to an IP Address
   - A CNAME records maps a NAME to another NAME
-    - We can not have a CNAME record for an APEX/naked domain name
+  - **We can not have a CNAME record for an APEX/naked domain name (for ex, this is not allowed with DNS standards: CNAME rmarieta.click => ALB hostname), so Alias records solve that problem.**
   - Many AWS services use DNS Name (example: ELBs)
 - For the APEX domain to point to another domain, we can use ALIAS records
 - An alias record maps a NAME to an AWS resource
 - Can be used for both apex and normal records